How Many Permanent Residents Will Canada Accept This Year? Our Predictions & Advice for Newcomers.

 Start Your Immigration Process With Panel Physician

 You can help streamline your application process by scheduling your Immigration Medical Exam (IME) early.
-This is a mandatory step in the immigration process that ensures health requirements are met for all applicants seeking a permanent residency in Canada.
+This is a mandatory step in the immigration process that ensures health requirements are met for all applicants seeking permanent residency in Canada.

 Our medical experts at Panel Physician are IRCC-approved, meaning we meet all medical requirements and compliances set by the IRCC.
 For more information on IMEs and how to book an appointment, reach out to a certified Panel Physician today.